tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 rather than due to networking:

-- I send my tree, _the service adds `1` to the leaves of the tree_, and sends the result back
+- I send my tree, _the service adds `1` to the leaves of the tree_, and sends the result back.

-Notice that, when we are looking at the first cell of the array-representation of the tree above, we know that we are looking at a `Branch` node, but we have no way to know where the right subtree starts in the array.
+Notice that when we are looking at the first cell of the array-representation of the tree above, we know that we are looking at a `Branch` node.
+The left subtree comes immediately after, so that one is readily available.
+But there is a problem: we have no way to know where the right subtree starts in the array, so we can't just jump to it.
 The only way we will be able to access subtrees is by doing left-to-right traversals, the pinacle of cache-friendliness.

 If this all starts to sound a little crazy.
-It's probably because it kind of is.
-It is super tricky to program with such a data representation.
-It is so error prone that, despite the performance edge, even the very dedicated C programmers don't do it.
+It's probably because it kind of is. **It is very tricky to program with such a data representation**.
+It is so error prone that, despite the performance edge, our empirical observation is that even very dedicated C programmers don't do it.

-The issue is not so much in the reading, that is emulating pattern-matching, which is readily typed in Haskell:
+The hard part isn't so much directly consuming a representation of the above form.
+It's constructing them in the first place.
+We'll get to that in a minute, but first let's look at what consuming trees looks
+like:

 ```haskell
 data Packed (l :: [*])